-HarperCollins India republished his first novel in October 2010, describing it as a “classic,” and he recalls the dreamy and in retrospect, innocently naive, dedication of his 1998 American edition: “To America: the locus of most of the world’s dreams, and the place where I began to call myself a writer: for allowing me to do so.”
+While Penguin India published his first novel, The Revised Kama Sutra: A Novel of Colonialism and Desire in 1993 to immense critical and popular acclaim, HarperCollins India republished it in October 2010, describing it as a “classic.”
+Between these two events came the dreamy and in retrospect, innocently naive, dedication of his 1998 American edition: “To America: the locus of most of the world’s dreams, and the place where I began to call myself a writer: for allowing me to do so.”

-In this dedication, America finds itself in the exalted company of Mahatma Gandhi, Kurt Vonnegut, and (perhaps to Bill Clinton’s delight) the Yoni Goddess . . .
-(President Bill Clinton, who was in the White House at that time, was sent a copy of the book, by the way, and replied to express his gratitude.)
+In this subversive dedication, America finds itself in the exalted company of Henry Miller, Mahatma Gandhi, Kurt Vonnegut, and the Yoni Goddess . . .

-After obtaining a degree in Literature and Journalism at American University in Washington D.C., he worked for a New York literary agency and taught English at a New York college.
+After obtaining a degree in Literature and Journalism at American University in Washington D.C., he worked for a New York literary agency and taught English at a New York area university.
 He began his novel while taking courses at Columbia University.
-Provocatively and ironically titled The Revised Kama Sutra: A Novel of Colonialism and Desire, it was first published by Viking Penguin India, and was critically acclaimed and was even briefly a controversial sensation in the land of his birth.
+Provocatively and ironically titled The Revised Kama Sutra: A Novel of Colonialism and Desire, it was first published by Viking Penguin India, and was critically acclaimed and / a controversial sensation in the land of his birth.
 It was then published by a prestigious British literary publisher, Fourth Estate, and ended up being published in ten countries in seven languages.

-Having published five more books, Beauty Queens, Children and the Death of Sex, Impressing the Whites, One Little Indian (since withdrawn), What We All Need, and The Killing of an Author, and having co-authored Fathers Rebels and Dreamers besides contributing a son’s perspective to his father’s memoir of being a prisoner of the Japanese in World War II, Eaten By the Japanese, Richard Crasta is presently working on two novels and two nonfiction projects.
+Having published seven more books, including Beauty Queens, Children and the Death of Sex, Impressing the Whites: The New International Slavery, One Little Indian (since withdrawn), What We All Need, and The Killing of an Author, and having co-authored Fathers Rebels and Dreamers besides contributing a son’s perspective to his father’s memoir of being a prisoner of the Japanese in World War II, Eaten By the Japanese: The Memoir of an Unknown Indian Prisoner of War, Richard Crasta is presently working on two novels and two nonfiction projects.